spring-attic/spring-xd-samples/batch-wordcount/README.md

 	drwxr-xr-x   - hillert supergroup          0 2013-08-09 11:31 /user
 	drwxr-xr-x   - hillert supergroup          0 2013-08-08 10:53 /xd

-As we declared the property `wordcount.output.path` in **wordcount-context.xml** to be `/count/out/`, let's have a look at the respective directory:
+As we declared the property `wordcount.output.path` in **wordcount.xml** to be `/count/out/`, let's have a look at the respective directory:

 	xd:>hadoop fs ls /count/out
 	Found 2 items